Skip to Content

 Travel Insurance

 If, after reading this guide, you still feel a bit nervous about visiting Tijuana, you may want to consider purchasing travel insurance for your trip.
-Travel insurance can cover you in the event of theft, injury, or medical emergency.
+Travel insurance can cover you in the event of an unexpected injury or illness.
+When I travel, I have purchased my travel insurance from SafetyWing.

 A few more Tijuana safety tips